puppetlabs/puppet-docs/source/puppetdb/1/configure.markdown

 `USER`

-: The user PuppetDB should run as.
+: The user PuppetDB should be running as.

 `INSTALL_DIR`